Bindila-Bogdan/Odin-AI/README.md

 ### Fully automated machine learning system that solves any classification or regression problem that is stored in a tabular format

-This represents the backend of Odin AI, a web platform that optimizes products and business processes by automatically generating in a few minutes, artificial intelligence-based solutions that solve data prediction problems in tabular format.
+This represents the backend of Odin AI, a web platform that optimizes products and business processes by automatically generating in a few minutes, artificial intelligence-based solutions that solve data prediction problems stored in tabular format.
 Django was used as the web framework for embedding the tool and creating the API.
-The application has hosted on Azure by using the App Service.
+The application was hosted on Azure by using the App Service.

 ## Features